DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/collision/x.md

 ---
 ---
 ##### shortDescription
-Specifies the horizontal collision handler.
+Specifies how to resolve horizontal collisions.

 ---